Login

 import Hls from "hls.js"; // Import HLS.js library for video streaming

-import fastpixMetrix from "@fastpix/data-core";
+import fastpixMetrix from "@fastpix/video-data-core";

 export default function VideoPlayer() {